Attraction tickets | TicketLens

 3

-Are you looking for something exclusive and romantic?
-The Giant Ferris Wheel has dining cabins which can be rented for private dinners by candlelight.
-The package includes a 90-minute three-course meal with wine and a glass of champagne as an aperitif, plus the option to pick your own music.
+The perfect dateLooking for something exclusive and romantic?
+In the Vienna Giant Wheel, there are carriages that can be booked for a private candlelight dinner.
+The package includes a 90-minute three-course meal with wine accompaniment and a glass of champagne as an aperitif.
+Optionally, your own music can be played during the meal.

 4